-- Visit thinkenergy.org/Wattsmart and fill out an online worksheet.
+Visit thinkenergy.org/Wattsmart and complete the online worksheet.
 You will need to enter the teacher ID found on the paper worksheet.
-If you do not have the teacher ID, you can find it by searching for your teacher's name on the website. - Fill out the paper worksheet and return it to your student's teacher.
-To thank you, Pacific Power will provide your fourth grader with a Wattsmart nightlight.
+If you do not have the teacher ID, you can find it by searching for the teacher's name on the website.

+• Fill out the paper worksheet and return it to your student's teacher.
+To thank you, Rocky Mountain Power will provide your fourth grader with a Wattsmart nightlight.